 Fig. S3.
-A correlogram showing the regression coefficient of best subsets multiple regression models relating attenuance measured in the carbon trap with measures of acoustic scattering, fluorescence, and tidal data at various time lags.
+A correlogram showing the regression coefficient of best subsets multiple regression models relating attenuance measured in the optical particulate carbon trap with measures of acoustic scattering, fluorescence, and tidal data at various time lags.
 All data were in 20-minute bins, resulting in a sample size of ~5600.
-The significant predictors in the final model were weighted-mean depth of all scattering (+), a proxy of scattering layer biomass (NASC, +), acoustic density within scattering layers (mean Sv, +), and the peak density of schools (maximum Sv, +).
-The correlogram shows a peak in the strength of the relationship at 8 hours with a smaller peak at a daily harmonic of this lag, 32 hours.
+The significant predictors of attenuance in the final model were weighted-mean depth of all scattering (+), a proxy of scattering layer biomass (NASC, +), acoustic density within scattering layers (mean Sv, +), and the peak density of schools (maximum Sv, +).
+The correlogram shows a peak in the strength of this relationship at 8 hours with a smaller peak at a daily harmonic of this lag, 32 hours.